entando/entando-docs/vuepress/docs/next/tutorials/devops/plugin-environment-variables.md

 * [A bundle project using the latest Entando Blueprint](../create/ms/generate-microservices-and-micro-frontends.md)

 ## Add Environment Variables to the Microservice
-1. To determine YOUR-BUNDLE-ID, run the following command from the root project directory.
+1. To determine YOUR-BUNDLE-ID, run the following command.
 Supply the full bundle URL, remembering to update the placeholders.
 ```sh
 ent ecr get-bundle-id docker://registry.hub.docker.com/YOUR-ACCOUNT/YOUR-BUNDLE
 ```